snorkleboy/SynapseDemo/README.md

  }
 ```
 ### App component
 The App component fetches data on mount and displays a loader until it gets its data.
+When it gets data it renders the UserList component and the UserDetail component

 It starts with state with a 'null' user and loading:true
 ```